DW01/traktor-docs/editor/scene-editor.md

 ## CSG - Building Geometry from Primitives

-Sometimes you need simple geometry—platforms, walls, trigger volumes—without modeling in an external tool. **CSG (Constructive Solid Geometry)** lets you create meshes from basic shapes using boolean operations.
+Sometimes you need simple geometry.
+Platforms, walls, trigger volumes.
+Without modeling in an external tool. **CSG (Constructive Solid Geometry)** lets you create meshes from basic shapes using boolean operations.

 Create an entity, add a **Group Component** and **Solid Component**, then add child entities with **Primitive Components** (boxes, spheres, cylinders).
 Configure operations—**Union** combines shapes, **Subtract** cuts holes, **Intersect** keeps only overlapping areas.
 The result is a compound mesh generated procedurally, perfect for blockouts and prototypes.